Edward Herbert, 1st Baron Herbert of Cherbury

-Edward Herbert, 1st Baron Herbert of Cherbury (or Chirbury) KB (3 March 1583 – 5 August 1648) was an English soldier, diplomat, historian, poet and religious philosopher of the Kingdom of England.
+Edward Herbert, 1st Baron Herbert of Cherbury (or Chirbury) KB (3 March 1583 – 5 August 1648) was an English soldier, diplomat, historian, poet and religious philosopher.

+He studied multiple languages and disciplines at University College, Oxford, and began his political career in Parliament, representing the Welsh counties Montgomeryshire and Merioneth.

+As a soldier, Herbert distinguished himself in the Low Countries, serving under the Prince of Orange.
+His diplomatic career was most active in Paris, where he aimed to arrange a marriage between Charles, Prince of Wales, and Henrietta Maria, which took place in 1625.

+Herbert was granted an Irish peerage as the Baron Herbert of Castle Island in 1624, followed by an English barony in 1629.
+During the English Civil War, he took a neutral stance, retiring to Montgomery Castle which he surrendered to Parliament.

+Herbert is most renowned for his work in philosophy, particularly his treatise De Veritate which positioned him as the "father of English Deism".
+This seminal work distinguishes truth from revelation, probability, possibility, and falsehood.
+Other significant works include the De religione gentilium, a pioneering work on comparative religion, and Expedition Buckinghami ducis, a defence of the Duke of Buckingham's actions in 1627.

+Herbert also produced a body of poems, showing his prowess as a faithful disciple of Donne, and his autobiography provides a lively account of his life up until 1624.

 Life

 Early life

 Edward Herbert was the eldest son of Richard Herbert of Montgomery Castle (a member of a collateral branch of the family of the Earls of Pembroke) and of Magdalen, daughter of Sir Richard Newport, and brother of the poet George Herbert.
 He was born within England at Eyton-on-Severn near Wroxeter, Shropshire.
 After private tuition, he matriculated at University College, Oxford, as a gentleman commoner, in May 1596.
 On 28 February 1599, at the age of 15, he married his cousin Mary, then aged 21, ("notwithstanding the disparity of years betwixt us"), who was daughter and heiress of Sir William Herbert (d.
 1593).
 He returned to Oxford with his wife and mother, continued his studies, and learned French, Italian and Spanish, as well as music, riding and fencing.
 During this period, before he was 21, he started a family.

 Herbert entered Parliament as knight of the shire for Montgomeryshire in 1601.
 On the accession of King James I he presented himself at court and was created a Knight of the Bath on 24 July 1603.
 From 1604 to 1611 he was Member of Parliament for Merioneth.
 From 1605 he was magistrate and appointed sheriff of Montgomeryshire for 1605.